When is A Pine Cone Not a Pine Cone?

 By Anita Sanchez

 When we look at a brown, prickly object attached to the branch of an evergreen tree, we tend to call it a pine cone.
 But this, of course, is only accurate if the cone is attached to a pine tree.
 There are almost as many types of cone-bearing trees, or conifers, as there are varieties of ice cream.
-And so there are also spruce cones.
+There are also spruce cones.
 Fir cones.
 Cedar cones, sequoia cones, metasequoia cones, larch cones, hemlock cones, juniper cones, cypress cones.
 And, as my granddaughter observes, mint chocolate chip ice cream cones.

 What is a cone, anyway?
 Why do trees go to the trouble of creating these complex, durable structures?
 Basically, cones are seed holders, built sturdy enough to protect the delicate seeds inside.
 An unripe pine cone is bright green, not brown, sticky with resin, the developing seeds covered by overlapping scales.
 Over the summer the cone ripens, turning brown and woody.
 When the cone is fully ripe, the scales open so that the seeds that were hidden underneath can be carried far and wide by the wind.

 Pine cones, and also fir and spruce cones, don’t open just once.
-Even after they’ve fallen off the tree, the scalescan keep on opening and closing, depending on the weather.
-[See open white pine cone in header.]They open when the day is dry and close up tight when it’s wet, like umbrellas in reverse.
+Even after they’ve fallen off the tree, the scales can keep on opening and closing, depending on the weather.
+They open when the day is dry and close up tight when it’s wet, like umbrellas in reverse.
 It’s not that the cone knows that wet weather isn’t the best for seeds that need to disperse on the wind.
-It’s a strictly mechanical process, Humidity in the air makes the wooden scales cells swell and curl inward over the seeds.
+It’s a strictly mechanical process.
+Humidity in the air makes the wooden scales cells swell and curl inward over the seeds.
 When the weather turns warm and dry, the cones dry out and open back up, releasing seeds.
 The seeds are tiny and very lightweight, with a feathery tail attached that helps them glide on the breeze.

 Norway Spruce